 As you load up a device with apps for your kids, there are a number of key questions you can ask to help you pick and choose.

-But it all depends upon your child’s temperament, which is why it’s important to customize your choices and be a close observer of your child during and after their media use, so you can note any negative patterns.
+But it all depends upon your child’s temperament.
+It’s important to customize your choices and be a close observer of your child during and after their media use, so you can note any negative patterns.

 Does it allow for some degree of creativity, collaboration or exploration?